Supporting better healthcare with ticket-less and barrier-free parking management solutions

 Drivers can’t cheat by paying and then extending their stay because the system is set to raise a penalty charge notice (PCN) when a vehicle is detected to have overstayed.
 Similarly, the system issues a PCN when it detects that a vehicle has entered and exited without paying.

 For monitoring drop off zones, disabled parking bays and areas which need to remain unobstructed, ANPR is combined with CCTV analytics.
 This enables these areas to be automatically monitored.
-When vehicles are detected overstaying in drop off zones, PCNs can be raised for parking violations.
-When vehicles are present in areas which need to remain obstruction-free, alerts are sent to parking attendants to intervene.
+When vehicles are detected overstaying in the drop off zones, PCNs can be raised for parking violations.
+When vehicles are present in areas that need to remain obstruction-free, alerts are sent to parking attendants to intervene.

 For disabled bays, facial recognition technology helps to identify people abusing the Blue Badge scheme, enabling them to be challenged if they are cheating.
-There is requirement for gates and barriers and they cease to be a source of parking or traffic congestion problems.
+There is a requirement for gates and barriers and they cease to be a source of parking or traffic congestion problems.